How to organize your DISCO with Channel folders, tags, and color indicators

 Rights holders, labels, publishers, and managers

-Create a main Channel for your catalog, then add folders for each artist, composer, or producer.
+Create a main Channel for your catalog with folders for each artist, composer, or producer.
 Store album playlists, asset playlists, and pitch playlists inside those folders.
 Create separate Channels for active production projects and a Pitch Log so day-to-day work stays separate from the core catalog.

 Artists, producers, and composers